gomomentum/momentum_public_web/momentum_content/charter.markdown

 There will be a monthly General Meeting to be held at the same time and place, unless changed by the Chief.

 Unless otherwise specified, all meetings and activities are open to all men.
 Attendance is not required at any meeting or activity.
-All activities must be sponsored by a team or other group of Momentum Members.
+All activities must be sponsored by a team or other group of Momentum members.

 Confidentiality
 ---------------